Joe Scarborough against the world

 The problem with the tweets yesterday are, you had somebody that wrote a story without calling me up and asking the question, "Were you an attendee of the party?"
 Because Maggie Haberman put me down as one who attended the party.
 And certainly left the impression that I was there as an invitee to the party, when the fact is, again, as I've stated on Twitter, I wasn't invited to the party.
 I wasn't dressed for the party.
 All I did was go through the metal detectors and walk down the red carpet.
 Which I had to walk down because they had ropes up and the Secret Service were on both sides of the rope.
 And then I made a beeline, as quickly as I could, around the the area where people had a reception before the party began inside, and went straight for the stairs -- stood, in fact, at this foot of the stairs with my back turned to guests because I didn't want to engage in conversation -- talked to a security guy and said, "I'm supposed to meet Donald Trump upstairs, can you please find out where he is?"
 And the security guard guided me over to Trump, and he's there, and we met, talked to the 10-year-old kid and went upstairs.
 So if, if somebody had called -- If Maggie had called and said, "Hey Joe, were you invited to the party?"
 Well, I could have explained it, and then you wouldn't have had me incorrectly listed as somebody among the revelers at the party.
 And instead, you would've had, I wouldn't have been part of that.
 And then there wouldn't have been a snide, false, misleading tweet after that saying that I was partying all night with Donald Trump, and oh, by the way, last year Donald Trump thanked Joe for his support.
 And then his follow-up tweet showed that he was actually not interested in the facts.
 That he had a narrative, a pre-existing narrative that he wanted to push, and he pushed it.
 So, if, if people would just pick up the phone and call and ask, then I can answer it, and there wouldn't be an entire new layer added to a false narrative that somehow I am doing something as a reporter in my coverage of Donald Trump that hasn't been done for the past 200 years.

-Do you, is there any point though at which you worry about optics, or is there a point at which you say, "OK, uh, maybe I shouldn't be at Mar-a-Lago.
+Is there any point though at which you worry about optics, or is there a point at which you say, "OK, maybe I shouldn't be at Mar-a-Lago.
 Maybe I shouldn't be anywhere near a party --"

 You've also talked about giving advice to Donald Trump about the debates.
 You said that on stage at the 92nd Street Y. Is that something you have also always done, to, you know, give advice?